johnsusek/vue-test-declarative/README.md

 ## Examples

-## Simplest
+### Simplest

-The simplest possible test just checks for the specified text anywhere in the rendered component.
+Here's a very simple test file that just checks for the specified text anywhere in the rendered component.

 ```xml
 <tests for="@/components/MyComponent.vue">